Commercial Fisherman Chris Hamilton Captures Life on the Water

 “My dad’s got a trawler, a stern trawler, so we’re dragging nets,” Hamilton says.
 “And he’s done that his whole life.
 So he’s been doing it since the mid ’70s.
 He used to have a much bigger boat than what we have now.
 He used to have an old wooden shrimp trawler.
 I remember as a teenager going out on that with my dad, some of our earlier memories fishing with my dad.
 My brother used to love fishing with my dad.
 He did it a lot more than I did as a teenager.”

 “I started fishing with my father again, I wouldn’t say full time, but a little bit more regularly, in 2010, due to unfortunate circumstances,” Hamilton says.
 “My brother passed in 2010.
 He had a landscape business and I had worked with him for about 10 years.
-I started spending more time with my family and started fishing with my dad again – we were healing together.
+I started spending more time with my family and started fishing with my dad again in 2011 – we were healing together.

 “I had an iPhone, so I started taking pictures of sunrises and the birds and the fish and just scenes from my daily life as a fisherman.
 Eventually, one thing led to another.
-I’m sharing photos on Facebook primarily at that point, and I started getting requests for prints and interest in my photography as art, which at that point in my life, was around 2012 probably.”
+I’m sharing photos on Facebook primarily at that point, and I started getting requests for prints and interest in my photography as art, which at that point in my life, was around 2015 probably.”

 From there, Hamilton bought a camera, and started selling his photos in 2017.
 They’ve been warmly received for the view of his lifestyle they show, Hamilton says.